GAMETIME: 6pm Central

 TV/RADIO: WGN / WGN Radio

-.
+The Sharks enter the UC tonight fresh off a shutout loss to Brian-Elliot-backstopped St. Louis Blues.
 Somehow, the Sharks and Blues managed just 39 total shots in an 11 penalty affair, and one St. Louis powerplay tally got the job done.
-Including last night's loss, the Sharks have lost 5 of their last seven, and it could easily be 6 of their last 8 if the Hawks had found a way to solve Antti Niemi
+Including last night's loss, the Sharks have lost 5 of their last seven, and it could easily be 6 of their last 8 if the Hawks had found a way to solve Antti Niemi on Blackout Wednesday.

 San Jose is a team that puts a lot of pucks on net (34.1 S/game), but doesn't get them through with the degree of regularity that they'd like (2.69 G/game).
 Going into last night's contest in the land of jean shorts, the Sharks were the worst penalty killing team in the league, and when coupling that with the occasional inability to score (4 shutout losses on the season), they don't always perform to their talent level.
 Speaking of not performing to a certain talent level, Marty Havlat is not having the start that many envisioned he would upon being traded from Minnesota.
 Our old boy JHC has managed just 1 goal and 11 assists in 21 games with his new squad.